See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 We highly recommend you take out travel insurance, so you can enjoy a stress-free journey.

-You're protected by ABTOT when you choose to let us book your accommodation on a multi-day tour.
+You're protected by ABTOT when you book a tour with us.
 This means you can claim back anything you've paid us if we run into any issues.
 Read our terms and conditions for more information.

 Our packages are covered by the Package Travel Regulations.
 For full details of your key rights please click here.